apigovau/api-descriptions/abs/DataApi.md

 #### message

 Message is the top level object and it contains the data as well as the structural metadata needed to interpret that data.
--	meta - Contains information about the message
+-	meta - Contains information about the message.
--	data - The main part of the message containing observations and structural information
+-	data - The main part of the message containing observations and structural information.

 #### meta

 Provides meta-information about the message, such as when it was prepared.
 -	id - a unique identifier for this response, the ID will change with every request even if you are calling the same data.
--	test - true/false - indicates whether the message is for test purposes or not
+-	test - true/false - indicates whether the message is for test purposes or not.
--	schema - URL to the schema to validate the message
+-	schema - URL to the schema to validate the message.
 -	prepared - timestamp for when the message was prepared.
-Time zone is the sender’s location, for the ABS Data API this is Australian Eastern Standard Time
+Time zone is the sender’s location, for the ABS Data API this is Australian Eastern Standard Time.
--	content-languages - languages used in the massage
+-	content-languages - languages used in the massage.
--	sender - information about the sender including an ID and name
+-	sender - information about the sender including an ID and name.

 ```json
 {